mabudushabohlale-gif/Cybersecurity-Journey/02-Foundations/Networking-Fundamentals.md

 **WAN**: Large network connecting multiple LANS (Internet)

 ### 🔑Key points
-- Networking allows devices to communicate with each other.
+- Networking allows devices to communicate with each other
-- Networking is sent and received in the form of packets.
+- Networking is sent and received in the form of packets
-- Devices in a network are called hosts.
+- Devices in a network are called hosts
-- Networks can be local (LAN) or global (Internet).
+- Networks can be local (LAN) or global (Internet)
-- Communication relies on protocols like Domain Name System (DNS) and Hypertext Transfer Protocol (HTTP).
+- Communication relies on protocols like Domain Name System (DNS) and Hypertext Transfer Protocol (HTTP)

 ### 💻Examples
-1. Your devies sends a request
+1. Your device sends a request
 2. Your request travels through the network using routers
 3. The server receives the request
 4. The server sends back a response to your device